thederickff/BankApplication/README.md

 ### Step 2: Install the Netbeans
 Before installing [netbeans](https://netbeans.org/) make sure you have Java installed.
 ### Step 3: Open the project on Netbeans
-After this, just build it to get the jar file

-## Contributing
-1. Fork the project.
-2. Clone to your machine
-3. Open the project on your Netbeans.
+Click in open the project on netbeans
+### Step 4: Import the Database
-4. Import the `database/migration.sql` file to a mysql database.
+Import the `database/migration.sql` file to a mysql database.

-And enjoy!
+Enjoy!